JPEG: JPEG codec example

 The decoding process reverses these steps, except the quantization because it is irreversible.
 In the remainder of this section, the encoding and decoding processes are described in more detail.

 Encoding

 Many of the options in the JPEG standard are not commonly used, and as mentioned above, most image software uses the simpler JFIF format when creating a JPEG file, which among other things specifies the encoding method.
 Here is a brief description of one of the more common methods of encoding when applied to an input that has 24 bits per pixel (eight each of red, green, and blue).
 This particular option is a lossy data compression method.
+They are represented in matrices below.